Triumphant (Get 'Em): Commercial

 Following in suit of its lukewarm critical response, "Triumphant (Get 'Em)" made little impact on the charts.
 The song made its debut on the US Billboard Hot R&B/Hip-Hop Songs chart on August 9, 2012, at number 97.
 It debuted on the US Bubbling Under Hot 100 Singles chart for the issue dated August 25, 2012, at number 15, representing the 25 songs that haven't entered the Billboard Hot 100.
 During the week dated August 11, 2012, the single debuted at number three on the South Korea Gaon International Chart, with 35,870 digital download sales.
 "Triumphant (Get 'Em)" entered the UK Singles Chart issue dated at number 144 on August 15, 2012, and at number 29 on the UK R&B Chart.
 Similarly, it charted at number 135 during its debut week on the French Singles Chart.
 In Spain, the song debuted at number 36 on August 12, 2012.
 Critics attributed the song's initial weak charting to its urban sound, describing it as having little Mainstream Top 40 or crossover appeal.
 According to The Huffington Post, due to radio's bias against artists over age 40, "It’s not like people are listening to the song and deciding they don’t like it; [with Mariah] they are not even listening.
 If radio isn’t playing it, then that’s a problem."
+The song peaked at number-one on the Dance Club Songs chart on the week of October 27, 2012, becoming Carey's sixteenth single to top the chart.
+The song also reached top 10 on the Hot Dance Singles Sales chart, where it peaked at #9 on the week of September 22, 2012.
+It is her final single on the chart.
+"Triumphant (Get 'Em)" has sold 71,000 digital downloads in the United States as of February 2014.